 splash of bleach

 Mix all ingredients together.
-Some people skip the bleach if they have pets who tend to drink water.
+Some people skip the bleach if they have pets who may be tempted to drink from the Christmas tree water bowl.

 1 gallon of water